 And then there was just one left.
 Here we are, the 365th song, the last song on the list.

-If you read last week’s entry and thought that was the end of the series, you were not mistaken.
-I’m just using this last song to bid adieu and thank the dozens of people who followed me for the last few months.
+You were not mistaken if you read last week’s entry and thought that was the end of the series.
+I’m just using this last song to bid adieu and thank the dozens of people who followed me for the previous few months.

 A Musical – Brad Oscar, Brian d’Arcy James, Ensemble